-I'm A Celebrity: Matt Hancock sings and slips on first episode
+I'm A Celebrity: Matt Hancock challenged by campmates

 "Please just say, 'next slide please' and I'll be really happy," radio host Chris Moyles said to him, referring to Hancock's press conference appearances during lockdown.

-Hancock obliged, but separately Moyles added: "I can't help but think he should be at work."
+Hancock obliged, but later Moyles commented: "I can't help but think he should be at work."

-Viewers who have been growing impatient for the MP's arrival had their thirst for Hancock material thoroughly quenched in Wednesday's instalment of ITV's reality series as Hancock sang and Ed Sheeran song.
+Viewers who had been growing impatient for the MP's arrival would have been satisfied with Wednesday's instalment of the ITV reality series.

-Hancock was also seen being told he will have to act as a mole for a secret task, as he and Walsh settled in for three weeks of eating insects and sharing their outdoor accommodation with snakes.
+Hancock was seen being told he will have to act as a mole for a secret task, as he and Walsh settled in for three weeks of eating insects and sharing their outdoor accommodation with snakes.

 While contestants such as football star Jill Scott and rugby player Mike Tindall have been seen in nightly episodes since Sunday, Walsh and Hancock were held back.